 Mathematics and communications courses give students the power to relate their understanding of computer systems to other professionals and to computer owners in need of repair services.

-The Computer Repair certificate may be used as a pathway for students who may later want to enter an Associate of Applied Science degree program in Computer Science.
+The Computer Repair certificate may be used as a pathway for students who may later want to enter an Associate of Applied Science degree program in Computer Technology.